rocket/rocket/README.md

 Before compiling the example, you need to make sure you have recent [SDL](http://www.libsdl.org/) and [BASS](http://www.un4seen.com/) libraries and includes.

 The header files and libraries can be installed local to the project by copying all .lib-files to the example\_bass/lib/, all .h files to example\_bass/include/, and all .dll files to the example\_bass/.

-Once the prerequisites are installed, the example can be compiled much like the editor; by opening examples.sln and selecting "Build" -> "Build Solution" from the menu.
+Once the prerequisites are installed, the example can be compiled either by opening examples.sln and selecting "Build" -> "Build Solution" from Visual Studio 2008, or by doing "make example_bass/example_bass" on Unix-base systems.

 Using the editor
 ----------------